TOP

 CareShield Life

-A long-term care insurance scheme targeted at severe disability, that covers all Singaporeans born in 1980 or later, from age 30, regardless of pre-existing medical conditions or disability.
-It provides payouts starting at $600/month for life, as long as the policyholder is severely disabled, and is an enhancement from the existing ElderShield scheme.
+A long-term care insurance scheme covering development of severe disability, that covers all Singaporeans born in 1980 or later, from age 30, regardless of pre-existing medical conditions or disability.
+It provides payouts starting at $600/month for life, as long as the policyholder has severe disability, and is an enhancement from the existing ElderShield scheme.

 ElderShield

-A long-term care insurance scheme targeted at severe disability.
+A long-term care insurance scheme covering development of severe disability.
 It provides payouts of $300/month or $400/month for 5 or 6 years.
-The scheme will be closed from end-2021 onwards, once CareShield Life is made available to all Singaporeans aged 30 and above.
+The scheme is closed from Nov 2021 as CareShield Life is made available to all Singaporeans aged 30 and above.

 MediSave Care

-Cash withdrawals of up to $200/month for severely disabled Singaporeans aged 30 and above.
+Cash withdrawals of up to $200/month for Singaporeans aged 30 and above who have developed severe disability.
 Withdrawals can be made from their own and/or their spouses' MediSave for their long-term care needs.

 Interim Disability Assistance Scheme (IDAPE)

-Cash assistance of $150/month or $250/month for up to 6 years, for severely disabled, low-income Singapore Citizens who were unable to join ElderShield in 2002 due to their age or pre-existing disabilities then.
+Cash assistance of $150/month or $250/month for up to 6 years, for low-income Singapore Citizens who have developed severe disability and were unable to join ElderShield in 2002 due to their age or pre-existing disabilities then.

 ElderFund

-A discretionary assistance scheme that provides cash assistance of $150/month or $250/month, for severely disabled, lower-income Singapore Citizens aged 30 and above, who are not eligible for CareShield Life, ElderShield, and/or Interim Disability Assistance Programme for the Elderly (IDAPE), and need additional financial support for long-term care.
+A discretionary assistance scheme that provides cash assistance of $150/month or $250/month, for lower-income Singapore Citizens aged 30 and above who have developed severe disability, who are not eligible for CareShield Life, ElderShield, and/or Interim Disability Assistance Programme for the Elderly (IDAPE), and need additional financial support for long-term care.

 Pioneer Disability Assistance Scheme (PioneerDAS)